Bam92/abelmbula/content/blog/soft-vs-hard-equality/index.md

 description: "What are == and === in JavaScript?"
 ---

 We often need to compare values when we are programming.
-To check for equality in JavaScript, there are more then one way of doing it.
+To check for equality in JavaScript, there are more than one way of doing it.
 You can use either a double equals operator, == , aka "soft equality" or the triple equals operator, === , aka "hard equality".

 ## The Soft Equality